distantmagic/resonance/docs/pages/index.md

     - docs-page-homepage.css
 title: Resonance
 description: >
-    PHP Hub Framework designed from the ground up to facilitate interoperability and messaging between services in your infrastructure and beyond.
+    PHP Hub/SaaS Framework designed from the ground up to facilitate interoperability and messaging between services in your infrastructure and beyond.
 ---